mastodon/blog/content/posts/2025-07-01_mastodon_4_4_for_devs/index.md

 In the future, if you want to contribute a significant new feature, then you may wish to discuss with the team to potentially have it behind an experimental feature flag.
 There's no specific requirement for new features to be marked as experimental, but it can be useful to have a way to selectively test, before they are fully integrated into the core codebase.
 This sets a foundation for doing so in the future.

-## Thanks for your support
+## Thanks for building on Mastodon!

 We love to see all of the great apps and creative integrations that developers build on Mastodon and contribute to the Fediverse!
-Take a look at the [changelog for 4.4]() for full details of all the updates - that also includes links to the relevant issues, pull requests with commits, and documentation.
+Take a look at the [changelog for 4.4](https://github.com/mastodon/mastodon/releases/tag/v4.4.0-rc.1) for full details of all the updates - it also includes links to relevant issues, pull requests with commits, and documentation.